6 Pointers and Optionals

 You can use the if statement or the orelse keyword, when you want to solve (or deal with) this null value.
 However, if there is no clear solution to this null value, and the most logic and sane path is to simply panic and raise a loud error in your program when this null value is encountered, you can use the ? method of your optional object.

-In essence, when you use this ? method, the optional object is unwraped.
+In essence, when you use this ? method, the optional object is unwrapped.
 If a not-null value is found in the optional object, then, this not-null value is used.
 Otherwise, the unreachable keyword is used.
 You can read more about this unreacheable keyword at the official documentation1.
 But in essence, when you build your Zig source code using the build modes ReleaseSafe or Debug, this unreacheable keyword causes the program to panic and raise an error during runtime, like in the example below:

 const std = @import("std");